darkwaterfoundation/docs/640cplusplus.md

 #### Select a Servo

 There are two servo ports on the 640 board.
-They are numbered from 1 to 6 with number 1 to the left hand side and number 6 the closest to the power connector.
+They are numbered from 1 and 2 with number 1 to the left hand side and number 2 the closest to the motor connectors.

 You select a servo in the same manner as you select motors, by requesting a servo object from the controller - to select the first servo we use: